sublimator/catalogue-tools/src/utils-v1/src/slicer/README.md

 **Conclusion on Design and Learning:**

-`catl-slice` appears to meet its design goal of extracting specific ledger ranges from CATL v1 files, employing techniques like direct data copying ("teeing") and state snapshotting.
+`catl1-slice` appears to meet its design goal of extracting specific ledger ranges from CATL v1 files, employing techniques like direct data copying ("teeing") and state snapshotting.
 However, the tool's design was ultimately ill-considered when evaluated against performance requirements for large files.
 For very large CATL archives, the tool's performance becomes impractical because even with snapshotting, it must still decompress the entire stream sequentially up to the point of extraction.

 The process of building this tool, however, served as a valuable exercise in practical systems design, revealing how a file format's fundamental architecture (like CATL v1's sequential, stream-based nature) profoundly influences the capabilities and optimal design of tools that interact with it.
 The main value derived has been the instructive experience in understanding these system-level interactions and file format limitations.